mychellew/dsi_c5_playground/README.md

 Session #3: Git & GitHub

+I made an edit after forking this from Simeon

 Initializing a Repository
-Create a new Git repository: git init
+- Create a new Git repository: git init
-Create a new branch called main while initializing: git init -b main Cloning a Repository
+- Create a new branch called main while initializing: git init -b main Cloning a Repository
-Clone an existing repository: git clone <repository_url>
+- Clone an existing repository: git clone <repository_url>
-Clone and rename the directory: git clone <repository_url> <new_directory_name>
+- Clone and rename the directory: git clone <repository_url> <new_directory_name>
 Tracking Files
 Check the status of your repository: git status
 Track a new file: git add <file_name>